Why do people come for counselling?

-A fully qualified counsellor is registered/accredited with a professional body, such as the National Counselling Society, or British Association for Counselling and Psychotherapy, and can only be registered/accredited if they have met the training standards for qualification.
+A fully qualified counsellor is registered/accredited with a professional body, such as the British Association for Counselling and Psychotherapy, or National Counselling Society, and can only be registered/accredited if they have met the training standards for qualification.

-I am an accredited professional registrant of the National Counselling Society, and I work to their Code of Ethical Practice.
-I am also subject to their complaints procedure currently in force.
-You can view my details on the National Counselling Society's website.
+I am an Accredited Professional Registrant of the National Counselling Society, and you can view my details on the National Counselling Society's website.

 What is the difference between individual counselling and couples counselling?

-Couples counselling focuses on the relationship between you, rather than individual personal issues, and it can enable you to improve the way you are together and how you communicate with each other.
+Couples counselling focuses on the relationship between you, and it can enable you to improve the way you are together and how you communicate with each other.

 What is family counselling?

-Family counselling can help you resolve difficulties that are affecting the whole family, by enabling you to increase your understanding of one another, and your support for each other.
+Family counselling can help you resolve difficulties that are affecting the whole family, by increasing your understanding of one another and your support for each other.

 When could I see you for an appointment?

-I work on Mondays, Wednesdays and Thursdays, and you can contact me to see what times I have available.
-I can usually see you within 1-3 weeks for a consultation.
+I work on Mondays, Wednesdays, and Thursdays, and you can contact me to see what appointment times I have available.

 What happens at the first appointment?

 The first appointment is a consultation, and I will do my utmost to put you at ease.
-Here we will explore counselling, including how I work, what has led you to seek counselling, and what you hope to achieve, and we will aim to establish if we could work well together.
+Here we will explore counselling, what you hope to achieve, and seek to establish if we could work well together.

 How many counselling sessions do you offer?